-Overall, the results posted for 2021-22 are satisfactory.
-But most importantly even amidst the challenging economic times, we have a better grasp today of navigating and doing business in an uncertain environment than even 6 months ago.
+With the overall satisfactory performance of the past, it is now good to take stock and look at 23-24 with fresh outlook and renewed Vigor, amidst the challenging economic times, we have a better grasp today of navigating and doing business in an uncertain environment than even 6 months ago.
 That is a huge positive.

-Going forward, even with the macro-economic indicators I estimate that the growth outlook would be steady and positive and would see a steady improvement during the next financial year as we identify three key pillars of opportunity.
+Going forward, even with the macro-economic indicators I estimate that the growth outlook would be steady and positive and would see a steady improvement during the next financial year.